 On May 1, 2023, the Company announced that its wholly owned subsidiary, Forward Water Technologies Inc., has licensed specific intellectual property from FUJIFILM Corporation in order to solidify protection of its water treatment technology platform, and which will secure further clean water alternatives to legacy solutions to combat the ongoing global water crisis.
 As part of this agreement, the Company paid a $135,620 licensing fee.

 On May 30, 2023, the Company announced a partnership with Mead & Hunt.
-The Company will guide project support with its FO expertise, deign know-how, and technical assets.
+The Company will guide project support with its Forward Osmosis expertise, deign know-how, and technical assets.
 Mead & Hunt will provide extensive supply chain connections, engineering design experience, capabilities to fabricate the needed treatment equipment, as well as access to an established customer pipeline.

 On May 31, 2023, the Company announced that it has signed a technical advisory engagement with CleanTech Lithium PLC to review and assess technologies capable of further increasing CleanTech Lithium’s existing process efficiencies.
-Under this advisory engagement, FWTC will evaluate and advise on various technologies for use within CleanTech Lithium’s operations, at its Laguna Verde and Francisco Basin projects located in the lithium triangle within Chile.
+Under this advisory engagement, the Company will evaluate and advise on various technologies for use within CleanTech Lithium’s operations, at its Laguna Verde and Francisco Basin projects located in the lithium triangle within Chile.

 Management Commentary

-“We are pleased with the strong commercial groundwork that has been accomplished in the last quarter and by using this foundation, FWTC expects to complete several of the commercial opportunities it has developed.”
+“We are pleased with the strong commercial groundwork that has been accomplished in the last quarter and by using this foundation, the Company expects to complete several of the commercial opportunities it has developed.”

 Summary of Financial Results